pip-services/pip-services-docs/content/en/golang/components/auth/credential_params.md

 ### Constructors

 #### NewEmptyCredentialParams
-Creates a new credential parameters and fills it with values.
+Creates a new CredentialParams object  and fills it with values.

 > NewEmptyCredentialParams() [*CredentialParams]()

 #### NewCredentialParams
-Creates a new credential parameters and fills it with values.
+Creates a new CredentialParams object and fills it with values.

 > NewCredentialParams(values map[string]string) [*CredentialParams]()

-- **values**: map[string]string - (optional) an object to be converted into key-value pairs to initialize these credentials.
+- **values**: map[string]string - (optional) object to be converted into key-value pairs to initialize these credentials.

 #### NewCredentialParamsFromValue
 Method that creates a ConfigParams object based on the values that are stored in the 'value' object's properties.